denzelrenner/LIFE4136-Group1-Rotation2/README.md

 | Protease |

 ## Multiple Sequence Allignments and Phylogenetic Tree Building

-Code in this section should be ran on the cloud HPC
+Code in this section should be ran on the cloud HPC.

 This is the last step where we remain at the primary sequence level.
 We have sucessfully determined the important domains in our proteins, as well as their homlogs across different species.
-The next step is to identify conserved residues in our proteins and determine any important mutations between our diploid and tetraploid proteins, by comparing the sequences of our proteins with their close homologs.
-We will also build phylogenetic trees as another form of visualising and representing how much the proteins in Cochalearia have diverged from their homologs, and also how much the tetraploid have diverged from the diploids.
+The next step is to identify conserved residues in our proteins and determine any important mutations between our diploid and tetraploid proteins by comparing the sequences of our proteins with their close homologs.
+We will also build phylogenetic trees as another form of visualising and representing how much the proteins in Cochalearia have diverged from their homologs, and also how much the tetraploid protein has diverged from the diploid protein.

 ### g46214

 By following the steps below, a multiple sequence allignment of the protein sequences was generated.

- 1. Follow the link to the uniprot website and navigate to the tab labelled `Align`
+ 1. Follow the link to the [uniprot](https://www.uniprot.org/align) website and navigate to the tab labelled `Align`

  2. Copy and paste all the sequences from the fasta file you generated above into the query field then click the `Run align` button

  3. On the results page, click on the `download` option and choose `FASTA` format from the drop-down menu before downloading the allignment.
 When prompted to enter a file name, enter `g46214_allignment.fasta`

  4. To build a phylogenetic tree from this allignment we will use raxml by running the command below.
 This will produce a file with the extension `.besttree` which is the unrooted best maximum likelihood tree.
+To find out more about the `.besttree` extension, you can read through this paper (Kozlov, A.M., Darriba, D., Flouri, T., Morel, B. and Stamatakis, A., 2019.
+RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
+Bioinformatics, 35(21), pp.4453-4455.) or have a look on the [RAxML-NG github page](https://github.com/amkozlov/raxml-ng/wiki/Output:-files-and-settings#output-prefix)

 ```bash
 sbatch ~/phylogenetic_tree_g46214.sh